pvernier/geoserver-api-examples/image-mosaic/README.md

 # Image Mosaic

-## Illustrates how to create am image mosaic.
+## Illustrates how to create an image mosaic.

 The examples contain 3 steps: